signalgone/b1/content/posts/Linearmodelexperiment/index.md

 ## Conclusion
 We can use this theorem to study the each input on how they affect other inputs when we fixed one input in the form of residual.

-This theorem has been applied in machine learning which is known as "Double Machine Learning"
+This theorem has been applied in machine learning, which is known as "Double Machine Learning"

 ## References